SocketByte/OpenGUI/README.md

 TestGUI testGUI = new TestGUI();
 testGUI.openInventory(player);
 ```
+## JUnit
+Project supports JUnit 4.
+Test code is generated automatically using [EvoSuite 1.0.5](http://www.evosuite.org).

-## Ending
+## At the end...
 This project is not well written, or amazing in any case.
 It's usage is heavily inspired by [AmpMenus](https://github.com/Amperial/AmpMenus)
 but it's a bit more rich in functionalities and still supported.

 If you have any questions or issues feel free to use github issues forum.
 If you want to contribute on the project you of course can.

-## License
+## License and Terms of Use
-No license basically.
+**No license** basically.
 You can do everything with the code, but you can't distribute or sell it.